kathvsn/Cash-App/README.md

 # Cash-App-GUI
-GUI desktop application of Cash App created for SWE 2022.
+Desktop GUI application of Cash App created using JAVA.